How To Turn Your Weaknesses Into Strengths

 Now you know that you can be an expert in anything you wish to be an expert in – it just takes a little elbow grease! (or reading ….a lot).

-We are telling you this for the purpose of helping you to understand that you “do not have enough time in your life to be the expert about everything.”
+We are telling you this to help you to understand that you “do not have enough time in your life to be the expert about everything.”
 This isn’t just important to “hear us say,” you must know this.

 We just showed you that it isn’t possible. (yes, we know how awesome we are)